Argentina

 Argentina travel, is it safe?

 The answer is absolutely yes!
 Argentinian people know how to welcome people and make them feel at home.
 Traveling alone, with friends or the whole family, Argentina will for sure be a memorable trip developed in a controlled and safe environment.
-Hiking and sailing activities and close encounters with local wildlife is guaranteed within a safe environment that follows the right safety measures and protocols.
+Hiking and sailing activities and close encounters with local wildlife are guaranteed within a safe environment that follows the right safety measures and protocols.

 Women and men traveling alone are very common in Patagonia or in Northern Argentina so this speaks for itself!
-Like in every country in the world, following the rules and taking local considerations into account you will for sure have the trip of a lifetime!
+Like in every country in the world, following the rules and taking local considerations into account you will for sure have the trip of a lifetime.

 Travel Argentina and Chile: Is it possible?